-In 2023, USAID piloted 14 benchmarks for locally-led good practices.
-Projects only needed to meet two of the indicators to be considered locally-led.
-USAID then recognized that they had set the bar "too low" (USAID 2024a, 13).
-In August 2024, USAID consolidated the 14 indicators into 10 and incorporated more robust approaches throughout the project life cycle (USAID 2024b).
+(USAID 2024b).
 In January 2025, the agency provided clarification that a project would need to meet at least one practice in each of the three project phases-design, implementation, and evaluation and monitoring-to be considered locally-led (USAID 2025).
 Contractors' annual progress reports to USAID provided qualitative information about local engagement, yet project level spending data that would show the share of spending on locally-led activities was often not disclosed.
 Moreover, data on project subawards to local organizations was often missing, since USAID did not have an effective mechanism in place to ensure that implementing partners reported their subawards-leading to a likely underestimate of the total funds reaching local organizations.
 Two important questions arising from USAID's localization effort can inform broader reform debates: What counted as locally-led, and how could progress be publicly monitored?

-User-centered public data was important for USAID's localization agenda given that incountry partners lamented that inadequate information and communication deficits impeded progress (USAID 2023c, 10-12; see also Steiger 2023).
+User-centered public data was important for USAID's localization agenda given that in-country partners lamented that inadequate information and communication deficits impeded progress (USAID 2023c, 10-12; see also Steiger 2023).
 Yet, the US government had demonstrated its capacity to make data more accessible through more intuitive user-interfaces and data tools, such as those on ForeignAssistance.gov.
 Further, specific USAID missions designed their sites with user-access in mind.
-For example, the USAID Guatemala site offered multi-lingual webpages (including some in indigenous languages) as well as standardized, bilingual document formatting across projects, providing consistent and clear information, including contact information (USAID Guatemala, n.d.).
-User-centered public disclosure of which kinds of organizations and activities were involved-and how-was a key enabler of informed engagement by local organizations (Fox and Hallock 2024).
+For example, the USAID Guatemala site offered multi-lingual webpages (including some in indigenous languages) as well as standardized, bi-lingual document formatting across projects, providing consistent and clear information, including contact information (USAID Guatemala, n.d.).
+User-centered public disclosure of which kinds of organizations and activities were involved-and how-could function as a key enabler of informed engagement by local organizations (Fox and Hallock 2024).

 This study examines the extent to which USAID's public information disclosure practices provided consistent, quality data about the locally-led development agenda, as of the end of 2024.
 First, the study outlines the steps required to assess relevant project data fragmented across official sites.
 The study then examines two discrete kinds of publicly available data that showed patterns in USAID's locally-led development agenda: the types of local organizations receiving USAID funding, and the share of subaward funding received by local organizations.
-The study concludes by taking stock of lessons from USAID's localization push for considering 'what counts' as locally-led and how open government data practices remain critical for transparency and public monitoring of foreign assistance.
+The study concludes by taking stock of lessons from USAID's localization push for considering "what counts" as locally-led and how open government data practices remain critical for transparency and public monitoring of foreign assistance.

-2. Assessing USAID's Localization Agenda through Public Data

-Open government initiatives are based on the premise that improved access to information, citizen engagement, and public oversight can improve governance outcomes (Ornelas et al. 2022).
-In the 1990s, the World Bank pioneered open government reforms in response to pressure from civil society groups (Fox and Brown 1998).
-Waves of open data reform followed, with the multistakeholder International Aid Transparency Initiative (IATI) launched in 2008 as an effort to standardize development data across entity types, such as governments, international organizations, and non-governmental organizations-USAID began publishing to IATI in 2017.
-USAID also uploaded funding data to ForeignAssistance.gov5 and USASpending.gov, and published qualitative documents on USAID's Development Experience Clearinghouse (DEC).
+2 | Assessing USAID's Localization Agenda Through Public Data followed, with the multistakeholder International Aid Transparency Initiative (IATI) launched in 2008 as an effort to standardize development data across entity types, such as international organizations, governments, and nongovernmental organizations-USAID began publishing to IATI in 2017.
+USAID also uploaded funding data to Foreign-Assistance.gov2 and USASpending.gov, and published qualitative documents on USAID's Development Experience Clearinghouse (DEC).
 While the stated goal of these various efforts was to improve accessibility and transparency, mismatches between official data sources, as well as incomplete, hard-to-use, or inaccurate data, limited usability in practice.